 .

-The exact causes of high blood pressure are unknown, but in some cases high blood pressure can be a result of an underlying condition.
+While the exact causes of high blood pressure remain unknown, it can sometimes be linked to an underlying condition.
 There are two types of high blood pressure.

 Secondary hypertension is high blood pressure caused by an underlying condition.
 This type of blood pressure appears suddenly and causes higher blood pressure than primary hypertension.
 There are several conditions and medications that can cause secondary hypertension, including: